 Step 1: Install Docker, Docker Compose and Git

 This guide is intended for Linux users.
-If you're using macOS or Windows, follow the Docker Desktop installation instructions for macOS or Windows instead.
+Users on macOS or Windows can install Docker Desktop instead.

-Ensure you have Docker, Docker Compose (Docker Compose v2 is required) and Git installed and operational.
+Ensure you have Docker, Docker Compose (Docker Compose v2 is required) and Git installed and operational on your system.
+If you don't have them installed, you can conveniently set them up in Linux distributions with the command below:

 curl -L https://get.docker.com | sh # Install Docker sudo apt install git # Install Git

-For other operating systems or for different installation methods, refer to the official Docker documentation and Git documentation.
+For other OS or alternative installation methods, refer to the official Docker documentation and Git documentation.

 To run Docker commands without using